Role

 → There were language inconsistencies in how we communicated Spotify Plans

-→ No interactive or playable elements on onjects visitors expected to play
+→ No interactive or playable elements on objects visitors expected to play

 → Misinterpretations or old assets from the Spotify brand